ExplATeD: Exploring ASR-enriched Television Debates

 About the project

-Recent MS research about ecstasy in historical media debates has shown that ASR enrichment can be used to explore radio debates in a way that is comparable to how newspaper debates can be researched using Optical Character Recognition metadata, offering great potential for cross-media public debate research: topics can be researched in their socio-historical context across print news and radio news.
+Recent Media Suite research about ecstasy in historical media debates has shown that ASR enrichment can be used to explore radio debates in a way that is comparable to how newspaper debates can be researched using Optical Character Recognition metadata, offering great potential for cross-media public debate research: topics can be researched in their socio-historical context across print news and radio news.
 This means that (historical) public debate analysis has moved beyond the stage of searchable print media, which was heralded as a ‘digital turn’ for digital history.
 Now, digitized television data can also be explored, if enriched with ASR.
 This opportunity will be used to explore the recent reputation of ecstasy in Dutch radio and television coverage.
 This is an urgent topic, as recently the question whether the illegal yet widely used party drug should be regulated instead of banned is recurring in political, public and scientific contexts.

 The recently ASR-enriched current affairs items of the Sound & Vision Television Collection will be explored with the leveled approach in ExplATeD to address the issues expected to arise in this context: ‘ASR terms have no necessary relation to what is shown in the media item, meaning that they are even further removed from television items than ARS terms are from radio items’ (Van der Molen, 2022: 199).
 This is particularly salient on the distant reading level: here, all visualizations of the data, and by consequence the research results, are based on the ASR terms.
 If distant reading will be similarly effective for visual data such as television data, digital history might be closer yet to a “cross-media turn” (ibid: 202).
 To get there, the question of how visual media can be effectively analyzed with search and analysis technologies based on the spoken word needs to be addressed.
 This known issue has received attention, for instance with ‘temporal visualizations of the content metadata’ (Huurdeman et al., 2019).
-What other MS functionalities on the distant and/or close reading level could even the analysis level between ASR-enriched radio and television news?
+What other Media Suite functionalities on the distant and/or close reading level could even the analysis level between ASR-enriched radio and television news?

 Project info